Breakthrough-Energy/PowerSimData/docs/grid.rst

 - ``dcline`` (``pandas.DataFrame``) encloses the characteristics of the HVDC lines
 - ``storage`` (``dict``) encloses information related to storage units

-Only the U.S. Test system presented `here <https://arxiv.org/pdf/2002.06155.pdf>`_  is available at this time.
-Thus, a ``Grid`` object can represent in addition to the full continental U.S., one of the three interconnections -- Eastern, Western or Texas-- or a combination of two interconnections.
+Two grid models representing the `U.S. <https://arxiv.org/pdf/2002.06155.pdf>`_ and the `European <https://arxiv.org/pdf/1806.01613.pdf>`_ power system at the transmission network level are available at this time.
+In addition to the full continental U.S. or Europe, a ``Grid`` object can represent one of the interconnection or a combination of interconnections.

-A ``Grid`` object can be created as follows:
+A ``Grid`` object can be created as follows for the U.S. grid model:

 - U.S. grid